 Expanded healthcare coverage is a windfall for both public health agencies and private healthcare organizations, even as they struggle to keep up with the growing demand for medical services.
 Additionally, this increasing coverage comes at a time when healthcare is already one of the largest and most rapidly growing industries in Georgia.
-According to the US Department of Commerce, Georgia’s healthcare industry generated $30.5 billion in 2014 alone, a figure that amounts to 6.4 percent of the state’s total GSP (Gross State Product) for that year.

 As Georgia’s system of public and private healthcare providers sees a dramatic increase in new patients, expanding budgets and a growing workforce, the vital administrative skills of healthcare system and facility managers have come into focus.